awsdocs/amazon-ec2-user-guide/doc_source/authorizing-access-to-an-instance.md

 You can assign a security group to an instance when you launch the instance\.
 When you add or remove rules, those changes are automatically applied to all instances to which you've assigned the security group\.

 After you launch an instance, you can change its security groups\.
-For more information, see [Changing an instance's security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SG_Changing_Group_Membership) in the *Amazon VPC User Guide*\.
+For more information, see [Change an instance's security group](working-with-security-groups.md#changing-security-group)\.